 Nathan Graeser, LCSW, M.Div., National Guard Chaplain, Community Analyst at LA Veterans Collaborative

 Saralynn Tartaglia, President, Dogs of Service (Provider of service dogs to military members.)

-Lauren Terschluse, Recreation Therapist at Higher Ground LA and Co-Chair of the Recreation Committee for the Los Angeles Veterans Collaborative.
+Lauren Terschluse, Director of Recreation Therapy at Higher Ground LA and Co-Chair of the Recreation Committee for the Los Angeles Veterans Collaborative.
 She is a Marriage and Family Therapist intern and holds a masters degree in Marriage and Family Therapy.

 Johnny Aragon (Navy veteran) and Jenny Sanchez are Veteran Engagement Directors of Veterans and Social Programs for Team RWB – which connects veterans their community through physical and social activity.

 Angel Barrios, MFTI, received a purple heart in combat with 101st Airborne Division in Iraq, currently a trainer at the West LA VA Wellness program.

 Panel members may shift in the event of military scheduling needs for active or reserve members of the panel.